 Black steel with a thickness of 300 millimetres and over, lengths of up to 20 metres and a total weight of up to 100 tonnes: these dimensions are the speciality of ISW GmbH Steel Components from Ennsdorf in Lower Austria.
 The contract manufacturer specialises in producing large, heavy and complex basic frames for machines and systems.

 The weld seams are mainly carried out using the MAG welding procedure with high levels of current and multi-layer welding.
 This is a real test for the welding torch contact tip, which is responsible for the quality of the weld seams among other things.
 As their customers need comprehensive quality assurance and traceability, ISW relies on EWM welding technology from welding machines to welding processes and quality assurance using ewm Xnet 2.0, right through to welding torches and contact tips.

 Even though it is one of the smallest components in a welding machine, the contact tip is crucial to the process.
 It doesn't just conduct the welding current of 350 amperes and more to the electrode, but also guides this filler wire to the welding spot.
 In 2008, the company switched all its welding production over to EWM products: the welders tested machines from three major manufacturers and decided on the machines from the Westerwald welding machine manufacturer.
-Existing automation solutions have been tion.
-The contact with the welding wire is better and heat is dissipated more effectively.
+Existing automation solutions have been better and heat is dissipated more effection.
+The contact with the welding wire is contact tips only lasted a maximum of one hour.
+Now, an entire component can be finished with EWM.
+"The tip can probably last longer, but we prefer to err on the side of caution," said Stefan Limberger, Managing Director of ISW.
+"And this is even though we use high currents of 350 amperes and more."

-The M9 contact tips used by ISW have a 15 percent longer contacting surface compared to the M8 contact tip, as well as a 30 per cent larger threaded cross section.
+A contact tip is in a welding torch for up to eight hours.
+This is the average length of time it takes to weld a component in the automated system.
+As a result, throughput times could be increased.
+Previously, used by ISW have a 15 percent longer contacting surface compared to the M8 contact tip, as well as a 30 per cent larger threaded cross section.
 The contact with the welding wire is better and heat is dissipated more effectively.
 This increases the service life of the contact tip.